 As the name suggests it, “copyright” means that you have the right to copy the work and, most importantly, grant the same right to other entities in exchange for equal compensation.
 As a copyright owner, you have a juicy series of rights that you can commercially exploit, such as:

 To make it simple, a radio station isn’t allowed to play your songs for free.
 You’re granting them the right to broadcast it, and they pay you each time the song is on air.
-This is generally done via the local CMO (Collective Management Organization) / PRO (Performing Rights Organization) which reaches out to radios to collect that information for you.
+This is generally done via the local CMO (Collective Management Organisation) / PRO (Performing Rights Organisation) which reaches out to radios to collect that information for you.
 Here is where things start to get complicated!

 People often think “song” and “recording” are synonyms, but that is not the case.
 Despite being deeply intertwined, they are two completely different things with separate bundles of rights.
 The only problem is that songs do not exist in the material world.
 They exist in an “immaterial world” so they need to be given some sort of physical or digital format, as prescribed by the second condition to be copyrighted.
 Let’s consider a song by the Beatles, for a minute, to illustrate this distinction.